Bible moralisée: Background

+Description

 The entire work contains about 5,000 illustrations.
 The pictures are arranged in two parallel columns on each page, each column having four medallions with pictures.
 Parallel to the pictures and alternating with them are two other narrower columns, with four legends each, one legend to each picture; the legends consisting alternatively of Biblical texts and moral or allegorical applications; whilst the pictures represent the subjects of the Biblical texts or of the applications of them.
-The illustrations are executed with the greatest skill.
-The painting is said to be one of the best specimens of thirteenth-century work and the MS. was in all probability prepared for someone in the highest rank of life.
 A specimen of the second edition of the "Bible Moralisée" is to be found in the Bibliothèque nationale de France (MS. Français No. 167).
-Whilst it is identical with the copy which has just been examined in the selection and order of the Biblical passages, it differs from it in the greater simplicity and brevity of the moral and allegorical teaching based on them.
+It contains the same selection and order of the Biblical passages, but it differs in the greater simplicity and brevity of the moral and allegorical teaching based on them.
 Another important Bible, intended to instruct by means of pictures, was that which has been called the "Bible Historiée toute figurée".
 It was a work of the end of the thirteenth or the beginning of the fourteenth century.
-In general outline and plan it resembles the class of Bible which has gone before, but it differs from it in the selection of Bible passages and in the allegorical explanations derived from them.
-Coming to the life of Christ, the author of the "Bible Historiée toute figurée" dispensed with a written text altogether, and contented himself with writing over the pictures depicting scenes of Christ's life, a brief explanatory legend.
+In general outline and plan it resembles the others, but it differs from it in the selection of Bible passages and in the allegorical explanations derived from them.
+In life of Christ, the author of the "Bible Historiée toute figurée" dispensed with a written text altogether, and contented himself with writing a brief explanatory legend over the pictures depicting scenes of Christ's life.

 The article “The Iconography of Theophilus Windows in the First Half of the Thirteenth Century” by Cothren compares the Bibles moralisées with Theophilus Windows because both have a didactic idea to use pictures to explain ideas regarding morals as well as to juxtapose scenes from the old and new testament.
 The difference is that stained glass art and the Theophilus Windows are created for public viewing while the Bibles moralisées were not.
 Both the Theophilus Windows and the Bibles moralisées are a part of a didactic movement, wherein pictures are relied upon to teach morality.